Best Christian Apps for Kids’ Screen Time

 Ages 6-15

 Once your child turns 7 or 8 years old, this is the app to get.
 You get to play inside the world of first century Galilee as an observer and participant to the life and miracles of Jesus.
 It’s adventurous and allows a child to be curious and wonder about the life and times of Jesus.
 It’s also gently peppered with thought-provoking questions and Bible verses.
-They’ve added some incredible new sections recently including a great area for prayer, making it the only Christian app for kids’ that gives such a priority to developing a child’s prayer life.
+It has expanded a lot since it first came out so if you haven’t checked it out for a while, I recommend having another look.
+I personally love the prayer section because it is the only Christian app for kids’ that gives such a priority to developing a child’s prayer life.
+It is a really fun interactive app which makes the learning more memorable.
+Lots to do and lots of learning to happen!

 Greatest Journey by Samaritan’s Purse